Home

 • Reddit.
 Unfiltered pain posts and vendor comparisons in subreddits like r/devops, r/sales, r/saas.

 • X. Executive and operator commentary.
-Great for influence signals and competitor launches.
+Useful for influence signals and competitor launches.

 • Substack.
 Where consideration-stage research now lives.
 Subscriber comments and stacks are goldmine data.